2gis/Winium.Elements/java/README.md

         </dependency>
     </dependencies>
     ```
-3. Find element and convert it to [ElementType] using to[ElementType] method.
+3. Find element and convert it to [ElementType] using WebElementExtensions.to[ElementType] method.

     ```java
     WebElement element = driver.findElementById("data_grid");